“Hey, you there!”

 But it’s not going to take you by the hand and say “first write these words, then write these words”.

-It’s also quite advanced (I wasn’t lying when I said that).
-It doesn’t waste any time on copywriting basics which you can find on plenty of good websites for free.
+It’s also not a “beginner” course on copywriting.
+Don’t get me wrong, beginners SHOULD know this stuff.
+But it doesn’t waste any time on copywriting basics (“talk about your reader’s needs more than yourself” etc.) which you can find on plenty of good websites for free.

 So if you are not already on a few copywriting email lists, or at least kind of familiar with the general idea of how sales emails work, it might not be for you yet.